 Editor

 The beauty of Glue is that you bring your own editor.
 All the tooling you’re normally used to just works.
-For best results, make sure to use an editor that supports TypeScript and Deno so that you get autocomplete, formatting, linting, etc.
+For best results, make sure to use an editor that supports TypeScript and Deno so that you get autocomplete, formatting, linting, etc. Here are instructions for setting up your editor for Glue:Use your favorite LLM

 LLM’s can write Glue code really well.
-The Glue runtime is fully documented with TSDoc and this documentation site has a LLM friendly single markdown file for the entire site.
+The Glue runtime is fully documented with TSDoc and this documentation site has a LLM friendly single markdown file for the entire site.Running your Glue locally

 You can run a Glue locally so that you can have a fast iteration loop.
 When running Glues locally, you receive real events from the triggers you’ve registered.
-Our Glue servers register and listen for these events and will tunnel them to your local machine when you are running your Glue locally using glue dev.
+Our Glue servers register and listen for these events and will tunnel them to your local machine when you are running your Glue locally usingglue dev.

-What glue dev actually does:
+glue dev actually does:

 - Runs your Glue locally in a watched process so that code changes are hot reloaded.